Parallel Unlearning in Inherited Model Networks: Introduction

-\textbf{Paper Organization.} The rest of the paper is organized as follows.
-Section~\ref{sec:preliminaries} reviews the preliminaries.
-Section~\ref{sec:paradigm} provides the proposed UMIG, followed by introducing the novel FIUn method and merging FIM function in Section~\ref{sec:method}.
-Section~\ref{sec:experimental settings} presents the experimental settings.
-Section~\ref{sec:experimental results} presents our comprehensive experimental results based on four learning frameworks.
-Section~\ref{sec:related work} reviews the related works.
+Extensive experiments indicates that our method significantly outperforms all comparison methods in terms of unlearning speed on widely-accepted public image and text datasets.
+Compared to re-training, our method achieves comparable levels of unlearning accuracy.
+Even on large-scale models, our method demonstrates a certain degree of effectiveness and applicability.
+A preliminary version of this work has been posted on arXiv.\footnote{This work is based on a preprint post: \url{https://arxiv.org/abs/2408.08493}.} }

+The rest of this paper is organized as follows.
+The related works are reviewed in Section~\ref{sec:related work}.
+The preliminaries are in Section~\ref{sec:preliminaries}.
+The explored topological structure frameworks are discussed in Section~\ref{sec:paradigm}.
+The designed parallel unlearning method in Section~\ref{sec:method}.
+The experimental settings are presented in Section~\ref{sec:experimental settings}, followed by the evaluation in Section~\ref{sec:experimental results}.
 Section~\ref{sec:conclusion} concludes this work.